lat-lon/deegree-workshop/README.md

 Open in browser: [http://localhost:8080/deegree-webservices](http://localhost:8080/deegree-webservices)

+Now select "connections > databases" and create a new database connection using "datasource" as type and "PostgreSQL (minimal)" as a template.
+Change the values for `url`, `username`, and `password` according to the setup of the database.
 After you have successfully tested the database connection you can stop the docker container with `CTRL+c`.

-Then stop and delete the docker container deegree before you continue with:
+Then stop and delete the docker container deegree before you continue:

     docker stop deegree
     docker rm deegree